 The revision would also equip the student against the next class where he could request an explanation of the aspects of the previous lecture that were not clear to him.

-If a lecture uses the dictation method, the student should not be put off if there was point he could not put on record.
+If a lecture uses the dictation method, the student should not be put off if there is a point he could not put on record.

 He should keep pace with the lecturer and negotiate for how he could fill in the gaps at a later time.
 In a situation where the student engages in some negative attitude to compel the lecturer to repeat himself, he could miss more points if he did not succeed in convincing the lecturer.